Last updated on May 19th, 2021 at 04:14 pm

-If you’ve ever done any marketing for your dental practice in order to increase case retention and acceptance, you’ve probably experienced (to one degree or another) two issues:
+If you’ve ever done any marketing for your dental practice, you’ve probably experienced (to one degree or another) two issues:

 1. A slew of new patients that cancel or no-show for their appointments or